FTAI Aviation (FTAI)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-Although FTAI Aviation has shown solid business quality lately, it historically did a mediocre job investing in profitable growth initiatives.
-Its five-year average ROIC was 7.3%, somewhat low compared to the best industrials companies that consistently pump out 20%+.
+Although FTAI Aviation has shown solid fundamentals lately, it historically did a mediocre job investing in profitable growth initiatives.
+Its five-year average ROIC was 7.8%, somewhat low compared to the best industrials companies that consistently pump out 20%+.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, FTAI Aviation’s ROIC has increased significantly over the last few years. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.
+Over the last few years, FTAI Aviation’s ROIC has increased.
+This is a good sign, but we recognize its lack of profitable growth during the COVID era was the primary reason for the change.

 11. Balance Sheet Assessment

-12. Key Takeaways from FTAI Aviation’s Q3 Results
+12. Key Takeaways from FTAI Aviation’s Q4 Results

 13. Is Now The Time To Buy FTAI Aviation?